Skip Ribbon Commands

 Exemption from the GAT

-It is important for students enrolled in one or more VCE or scored VCE VET Unit 3–4 sequence to sit Sections A and B of the GAT, and for students enrolled in one or more VCE VM Unit 3–4 sequence to sit Section A.
+It is important for students enrolled in one or more VCE or scored VCE VET Unit 3–4 sequences to sit Sections A and B of the GAT, and for students enrolled in one or more VCE VM Unit 3–4 sequences to sit Section A. An exemption from sitting the GAT may be granted to an individual on the basis of an application that meets one or more of the following circumstances.

 Special Examination Arrangements